apache/accumulo-website/README.md

 # Apache Accumulo Website

-Apache Accumulo's website is generated from Markdown source (specifically, [kramdown] style) with [Jekyll], using [Bundler] to manage its gem dependencies.
+Apache Accumulo's website is generated from Markdown awesome source (specifically, [kramdown] style) with [Jekyll], using [Bundler] to manage its gem dependencies.